Prescription Drug Injuries

 - Pharmacy chains: Pharmacy chains often have strict requirements on what medications can be dispensed in their stores.
 If these requirements are not met and you suffer an injury, then it may be possible to sue them for damages.

-A lawyer will likely gather evidence from all sources, including doctors, hospitals, pharmacies, and other medical professionals who may have treated you or your loved one after an injury or accident.
+A product liability lawyer will likely gather evidence from all sources, including doctors, hospitals, pharmacies, and other medical professionals who may have treated you or your loved one after an injury or accident.
 To build evidence, a lawyer will:

 - Look into your medical history and records to build your case.
 Your claim may be hard to prove if there are no records.